NickCapricorn/MapleStory-DS-Translation2/README.md

 ## Getting Started

 ### Tools Needed
-1) **LazyDS** - Used to unpack and repack the NDS game contents.
+1) **LazyDS** - Used to unpack and repack the NDS game contents.</br>
-2a) **MapleTrans 1.0** - Used to import and export the .txt script files from Korean base roms/translations.
-(Red Snail 0.4) 2b) **MapleTrans 1.1** - Used to import and export the .txt script files from Japanese base roms/translations.
+2) - **MapleTrans 1.0** - Used to import and export the .txt script files from Korean base roms/translations.
+(Red Snail 0.4)
+   - **MapleTrans 1.1** - Used to import and export the .txt script files from Japanese base roms/translations.
 3) Any NDS emulator. **MelonDS**, **DeSmuME**, **RetroArch** or **RALibRetro**.

 ### Process